ministryofjustice/moj-frontend/docs/components/multi-select/_how-to-use.md

 ## How to use

+Use the multi select component with a table, for example the [GOV.UK table component](https://design-system.service.gov.uk/components/table/).

 ### Helping users carry out the action

-Use other build blocks with the multi select component to enable users to apply an action to multiple items.
-You can use the [button menu component](/components/button-menu/) or [GOV.UK button component](https://design-system.service.gov.uk/components/button/) for the task.
+Combine this component with other building blocks to enable users to apply an action to multiple items.
+For example, the [GOV.UK button component](https://design-system.service.gov.uk/components/button/) or [button menu component](/components/button-menu/).

-There's guidance on using the [GOV.UK table component](https://design-system.service.gov.uk/components/table/).

 ### Destructive actions

-If the user is applying a destructive action to items (for example deleting, withdrawing or archiving), add an extra step in the journey for them to confirm it.
-This will make sure that they meant to select this option, and are fully informed.
+If the user is applying a destructive action to items (for example deleting, withdrawing or archiving), add an extra step in the journey for them to confirm they want to do this.

 ### Error messages

-If the user selects a bulk acton button after no items have been selected, show an error message.
+If the user selects a bulk action button after no items have been selected, show an error message.

 <table class="govuk-table">
   <thead class="govuk-table__head">